-The remains of Charax Spasinou are spread over five square kilometres.
-Mapping is the essential precursor to any archaeological excavation, but exploring such a large site poses particular problems.
+Charax Spasinou has visible remains spread over five square kilometres, and exploring such an unusually large site poses particular problems.
 Our solution was to trial photogrammetry using a small aerial drone.

-The results were astounding: entire city blocks were revealed, densely packed with buildings.
-The regular grid is a feature of Hellenistic towns, so here we have the preserved original lay-out of Alexander’s city!
-To the south, an old river bed was revealed, which cut into the remains of the city, a reminder of the ever-present danger of flooding that the city faced.
+In our first test, entire city blocks were revealed, densely packed with buildings.
+The regular grid is a feature of Hellenistic towns, so we have probably found the preserved original layout of Alexander’s city!
+The exceptionally large individual buildings have an architectural plan typical of the later Arsacid period.
+To the south there showed up an old river bed, which cut into buildings, reminding of the ever-present danger of flooding that the city faced.

-We checked the results of the magnetometer survey through selective excavation, confirming that substantial buildings are still present.
-Our work at Charax Spasinou is in its infancy, but these preliminary results show the enormous potential of the site.
+We checked the results of this preliminary magnetometer survey through selective excavation, confirming that substantial buildings are still present.
+Our work at Charax Spasinou is in its infancy, but these first results show the enormous potential of the site.
 The kingdom of Characene is about to emerge from the shadows.